LizBurgosOchoa/Illustration-G-formula/README.md

 Cite as: <a href="https://doi.org/10.5281/zenodo.16995100"><img src="https://zenodo.org/badge/528349944.svg" alt="DOI"></a>

-**Note:** This repository was created in September 2022 and is periodically updated to ensure compatibility with the latest versions of R packages.
+**Note:** This repository was created in **September 2022** and is periodically updated to ensure compatibility with the latest versions of R packages.

+## What’s in this repository

 This repository contains guidance for performing causal mediation analysis (CMA) with the mediational g-formula (g-computation) in R.
 The workflow follows the approach described in: Burgos-Ochoa (2023) https://doi.org/10.1111/ppe.12954

-## What’s in this repository
+The files are:

 CMA_gformula_tutorial.Rmd
 An R Markdown notebook with step-by-step guidance, explanations, and code.
 Use this if you want a structured tutorial that explains each step (natural course, counterfactuals, mediation scenario, TE/NDE/NIE, bootstrap).